La-Lojban/lojban.pw/data/pages/books/learn-lojban.md

 ### General rules in the order of arguments

-The order of places in verbs might be sometimes hard to remember.
-But let's not worry — like in English you don't need to remember all places of all verbs (do you remember the meaning of hundreds of thousands of words in English?)
+The order of places in verbs might be sometimes hard to remember, but let's not worry — you don't need to remember all the places of all verbs.
+(Do you remember the meaning of hundreds of thousands of words in English?)

 You may study places when you find them useful or when people use them in a dialogue with you.

-Most of verbs have one or two places.
-Usually you can guess the order using context and a few rules of thumb:
+Most verbs have two-three places.

+Usually, you can guess the order using context and a few rules of thumb:

-1. The first place is often the person or thing who does something or is something:
+1. The first place is often the person or thing that does something or is something:

     **klama** = _x1 goes …_